vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

   sb = sz \\
   sa = sz \\
   sy = x * sa \\
-  sx = y * sa + cos(x) * gb
+  sx = y * sa + cos(x) * sb

 Substituting `s = z` we will get `sz` = 1

-Thus we don't need to run the program twice for each input.
-However, as mentioned above the only drawback is we need to re-run the program for a different output.
+So one sweep gives the derivative with respect to every input at once.
+The cost is the mirror of forward mode's: a second output needs a second sweep.

 Vectorized Forward Mode Automatic Differentiation